-UNITE is soliciting presentations for the 2021 Annual Conference, "Digital Transformation, Protection, and Management in the Cloud."
-While we have many of the presentations in place, we have room for a few more, particularly user experience sessions, so act now to file your presentation for consideration.
+UNITE is soliciting presentations for the 2023 Annual Conference, "Secure and Resilient Hybrid Data Center Strategies."
+While we have a number of the presentations in place, we have room for a few more, particularly user experience sessions, so act now to file your presentation for consideration.

 Based on current Unisys product offerings and emerging directions in business and industry IT, we have created a set of suggestions for presentations that we believe will be of of interest to the UNITE community and that potential presenters should consider.
 These suggestions are organized by the four interest groups around which we have structured previous conferences.
 Each group's suggestions are detailed separately in the following pages:

 Where appropriate, topic areas identified in the suggestions may be combined into a single presentation.
 These suggestions are not intended to be complete or restrictive -- please feel free to offer presentations for the conference on other topics.

 You can submit a presentation abstract using the UNITE Presentation Entry site.